 A message from our CEO

-Creative Partnerships Australia has had a productive and rewarding year, as we continue to support the Australian arts sector to secure private investment through our expertise, programs and resources.
+Creative Partnerships Australia has had another impactful year, amidst unforeseen international events that have highlighted the organisation’s ability to adapt and support the Australian arts and cultural sector through our expertise, programs and resources.

 In 2019, we were pleased to release our first sector-wide survey of private sector support for the arts and culture, Giving Attitude, and present the findings as a keynote presentation at the Culture Business conference in Sydney.
 The report provides insights into the key experiences and challenges Australian arts and cultural organisations are facing and outlines both actual results and their perception of their ability to fundraise.
 The second edition of this report is due to be released in late 2020, and over time it will enable us to track giving trends quantitively, as well as sentiment relating to private sector support for the arts.